EzyBakeOven/ezybakeoven.github.io/src/content/blog/hello-world.md

 ## About Me

-I'm a Senior Software Engineer based in Adelaide, South Australia, with experience in various technologies and domains.
-I'm passionate about writing clean, maintainable code and helping others grow in their software engineering careers.
+I'm a Senior Software Engineer based in Adelaide, South Australia, with experience in a lot of different domains, I am focussed on a breadth of knowledge rather than specializing in a specific area like Java (but I love Java).
+My number one tenant is that there are no solutions only tradeoffs I try to be passionate about writing clean, maintainable code and helping others grow in their software engineering careers.

 ## Why I Started This Blog